FrankVeenstra/EvolvingModularRobots_Unity/README.md

 ## 4 Making your own modules

 To make your own modules you should make your own executable using the Unity Editor.
 The robot package can be imported in the editor as explained in section [running in the editor](*Running-in-the-Unity-Editor).
 Once the package is imported, navigate to the EvolvingModularRobots folder.
-Here you will find all the files used that made the Unity Builds.
-In order to make your own modules, have a look at a `prefab` such as the `EmergeModule`.
+Here you will find all the files used that made the Unity `Builds`.
+In order to make your own modules, have a look at a `prefab` such as the `EmergeModule` (originally derived from the [Èmerge](https://www.frontiersin.org/articles/10.3389/frobt.2021.699814/full modular robot system by Moreno and Faiña).
 This prefab contains one script called Module which is a helper script that allows Unity to easily assemble a robot from modules containing this script.

 ### Module script

-The `Module` script contains a few references to connections sites, joints, and colliders.
-The emerge module has for example 3 connection site(CS)s (where child nodes can attach to), and one parent connection site (CSP).
+The `Module` C# script contains a few references to connections sites, joints, and colliders.
+The emerge module has for example 3 connection sites (CSs; the location of new child modules), and one parent connection site (CSP).
 The emerge module furthermore contains two colliders with a configurable joint in between.
 The first collider contains a joint representing the servo motor of this module and the second collider contains a joint that will be used to attach the module to another joint.
 Lastly, the module contains a game object called `CollisionChecker`.
 This object is used to check whether the module overlaps with any other object once it is created (using a box collider with `IsTrigger = True`; note that this collider is positioned slightly above the CSP [connection site parent]).
 To get started creating your own module, it is easiest to simply duplicate the emerge module and alter it to how you see fit.

 ### Adding a module to the ModularRobot script